-HIV infection is a major public health concern in Rwanda, where it is among cause of mortality with negative social and economic consequences that affect people and the country.
-The following section will discuss the knowledge, attitudes and HIV prevalence.
+HIV infection is a major public health concern in Rwanda, where it is among the causes of mortality with negative social and economic consequences that affect people and the country as a whole.
+The following section will discuss the knowledge, attitudes and HIV prevalence among youth and adults.

-10.1 Complete knowledge of HIV prevention method
+10.1 Complete knowledge of HIV prevention methods

-Figure 42 presents the percentage with complete knowledge of HIV and AIDS prevention methods among women and men age 15-49, by districts of the East Province.

-Eighty-four percent of women and 90 percent of men are aware that the risk of contracting the AIDS virus can be reduced by limiting sex to one uninfected partner who has no other partners and that using condoms can prevent transmission of the AIDS virus in the East province compared to 83 percent of women and 88 percent of men who have knowledge of the two HIV prevention methods at the national level.
-Men are more likely to have complete knowledge than women in almost all the districts of the East province except in Nyagatare districts were the situation reverses.
+Figure 42 presents the percentage with complete knowledge of HIV and AIDS prevention methods among women and men age 15-49, by districts of the North Province.
+Eighty-six percent of women and seventy nine percent of men are aware that the risk of contracting the AIDS virus can be reduced by limiting sex to one uninfected partner who has no other partners and that using condoms can prevent transmission of the AIDS virus in the North province compared to 83 percent of women and 88 percent of men who have knowledge of both HIV prevention methods at the national level.
+Women are more likely to have complete knowledge than men in almost all districts of the North province except in Gakenke district.

-Figure 42: Percentage of respondents with complete knowledge of HIV prevention methods
+Figure 42: percentage of respondents with Complete Knowledge of HIV prevention methods